 That small tidbit of good news lit a fire under me.
 I made an appointment to see her doctor friend a week later, then contacted my original oncologist for copies of my records to take with me.
 Records in hand, I began to search the Internet for explanations of every word I didn't understand to see if I could learn more.

-If I had to pinpoint an exact moment when this patient advocacy mission began, that moment would be it.
+If I had to pinpoint an exact moment when this patient empowerment and advocacy mission began, that moment would be it.

 The lab results were not as advertised.
 In fact, neither report confirmed a diagnosis for SPTCL, exactly.
 One of them said “most suspicious for,” and the other said, “most consistent with.”
 Neither one of them was sure.
 Yet another clue to this mysterious malady which I considered to be unsupported was found.